Wigan Warriors: Warrington Wolves

 Wigan also have a rivalry with neighbours Warrington Wolves.
 This rivalry has become particularly fierce from the late 2000s onwards, owing to the Wolves' emergence as a club that contends for silverware.
 The Warriors also failed to claim victory at Warrington's Halliwell Jones Stadium for seven years following its opening in 2003.
 Furthermore, the two clubs compete annually for the Locker Cup.

 The clubs have met in two Challenge Cup Finals and three Super League Grand Finals, Wigan having won all five.
 Wigan supporters enjoying mocking Wolves fans for their club's failure to win the Championship since 1955.

-Wigan also boast the superior record in head-to-head meetings, claiming 191 wins to Warrington's 126.
+Wigan also boast the superior record in head-to-head meetings, claiming 192 wins to Warrington's 127.

-The last meeting between the two sides was on 8 August 2025, with Wigan running out 18–24 winners at the Halliwell Jones Stadium.
+The last meeting between the two sides was on 10 July 2026 with Wigan defeating the Wolves 30-18, despite missing several first team regulars.

 In July 2024, it was announced that Wigan and Warrington would play each other in Las Vegas on 1 March 2025, in the first Super League game to take place in the United States.
 The Warriors won the contest 48–24 with 8 different Wigan players scoring tries.

 Leeds Rhinos

 A more notable rivalry is one with Leeds Rhinos, given the two clubs' respective status as two of the most successful and best-supported clubs in British rugby league.

 Between 2007 and 2018, the only season either Leeds or Wigan did not win the Super League Grand Final was in 2014.
-Curiously enough, the sides only met once in that period at Old Trafford, with the Rhinos winning 22–20 in 2015.
+The sides only met once in that period at Old Trafford, with the Rhinos winning 22–20 in 2015.
 However, that is the only time the Rhinos have defeated the Warriors in a major final – Wigan having beaten Leeds in three Challenge Cup Finals, and the 1998 Super League Grand Final.

-In head-to-head meetings between the two sides since 1896, Wigan have claimed victory 157 times whilst Leeds have won 107.
+In head-to-head meetings between the two sides since 1896, Wigan have claimed victory 158 times whilst Leeds have won 107.

-At the time of writing, the last match between the two clubs resulted in a 22–6 win to Wigan.
+At the time of writing, the last match between the two clubs was on 5th September 2026.
+In a match billed as a shoot-out for the League Leaders Shield, the Warriors thumped the Rhinos 8-40 to leapfrog Leeds into top spot going into the final round of the regular season.